B.I (rapper): Philanthropy

+Personal life

 Drug allegation controversy

 On June 12, 2019, it was revealed that B.I had allegedly attempted to purchase marijuana and LSD in 2016 from an undisclosed female dealer, and used the former.
 He was also accused of evading police charges.
 Following the reports, B.I posted an apology on his personal Instagram account.
 He acknowledged some of the allegations, explaining that he was going through "a hard and painful time and wanted something to rely on", and announced his departure from iKon.
 A few hours later, YG Entertainment confirmed that he had indeed left the group and terminated his exclusive contract.
 His appearances on television series Law of the Jungle, Grand Buda-Guest, and Stage K were edited out by the networks prior to their broadcast.
 The dealer was revealed to be Han Seo-hee, who was involved in drug issues with former label-mate T.O.P and received four years of probation in 2017.

 In September 2019, it was reported that B.I had admitted during police questioning to violating the Act on the Control of Narcotics in 2016.
 In February 2020, results of a drug test conducted on B.I were released, revealing no detection of illegal drugs from a sample of B.I's body hair sent by South Korea's Gyeonggi Southern Provincial Police Agency to the National Forensic Service.

 On May 28, 2021, B.I was indicted without detention by the violent crimes department of the Seoul Central District Prosecutors' Office for violating the Act on the Control of Narcotics.
 During the first hearing, on August 26, 2021, he admitted to all the charges stated by the prosecution: three accounts of illegal marijuana usage and one account of purchasing illegal LSD in 2016.
 On September 10, 2021, the Seoul Central District Court sentenced B.I to three years of incarceration, suspended for a probationary period of four years, 80 hours of community service, 40 hours of drug education courses, and a fine of 1.5 million won (approximately US$1,300).

+Military service

+In March 2026, 131 announced that B.I will enlist for his mandatory military service and will serve as a public service worker on March 16.